The dashboard design process is very similar to any design process – the output in this case is simply a dashboard.

 - The Data Gatekeeper (member of the data team who will help with the database)

-We will define in detail their responsibilities and where they factor into the process in the next chapter.
+We will define their responsibilities and where they factor into the process in the next chapter, Identifying Key Roles.

-You will work with the point person to go from vague goals to query-able metrics.
+You will work with the point person to go from decisions that need to be made to metrics that can be queried and tracked.
 This process involves a lot of back and forth to weed out interesting but ultimately not relevant metrics to mission critical data for decisions to be based on.
 We will go into further details about how to do this in Determine the Metrics to Monitor.

-Once we have the metrics that we want to put in a dashboard we need to figure out how best to display them so that it is useful to the whole audience.
+Once we have the metrics that we want to put in a dashboard, we need to figure out how to best display them so that the dashboard is useful to the whole audience.

-Use the visualization that best presents the metrics clearly and accurately.
-Even when sketching and prototyping graphs making the right visualization decisions here will improve the prototype and the feedback loop.
-We will cover when to use which chart in depth in Find the Best Visualizations for Your Metrics.
+Use visualizations that present the metrics clearly and accurately.
+Even when sketching and prototyping graphs, making the right visualization decisions here will improve the prototype and the feedback loop.
+We will cover when to use which chart in depth in Find the Best Visualizations for your Metrics.

 There are best practices for taking the visualizations and composing them together in a dashboard.
-In fact some composition choices might actually make you change what visualization you had selected as optimal before.
-We cover best practices for arranging dashboards in Arranging Your Visualizations as a Dashboard.
+In fact, some composition choices might actually make you change what visualization you had selected as optimal before.
+We cover best practices for arranging dashboards in Arranging your Charts as a Dashboard.

 Sketching and Iteration